Participate in the ZoomCharts Challenge to showcase skills, gain recognition, network, and boost your professional profile.

 3.PDF with the Intro and Brief in Spanish.

-To submit your three-page report, please follow these steps, if you want to be considered for the Zoomcharts' prize, otherwise post your entry in the challenges group.
+To submit your three-page report, please follow these steps, if you want to be considered for the ZoomCharts' prize, otherwise post your entry in the challenges group.

 Your report must be verified to ensure it meets all the technical requirements.
 If the report is validated, you will receive a 'Publish to Web' link.
 If it does not meet the criteria, you will receive a rejection reason and will have the opportunity to resubmit your report.